 Yes we can.
 We have extensive experience in organising customised workshops on an individual or group basis.
 We can also arrange logistics and support for international photographers who want to run a workshop in New Zealand.

 To ensure that we are well-rested after our day’s activities we stay in comfortable, modern lodgings which are well equipped.
-Meals are included as noted in the itinerary and are typical of New Zealand cuisine: fresh, local produce with choices to suit all tastes and appetites.
+Meals are included as noted in the itinerary and are made using fresh, local produce with choices to suit all tastes and appetites.
 If you have any special dietary requirements please let us know and we will do our best to accommodate you.

-If you still have other questions please feel free to get in touch using the below contact form.
+If you have any other questions please feel free to get in touch here.